 Do you always carry the knife in your pocket, or do you put it in your backpack?
 Or perhaps you attach it to the exterior of your pack or jeans with a carabiner?

-If you prefer to have a knife easily accessible in your pocket, pick up a foldable knife.
+If you prefer to have a knife easily accessible in your pocket, pick up a folding knife.
 Because the blade folds into the handle, these are safe to carry around in your pockets, and pretty compact as well.
 And some of them come with keychain loops, which allow you to secure the knife with a carabiner.

 Then, there are also the more serious knives that don’t have foldable blades.
-These come with a safety sheath, and they are not quite as compact as foldable knives.
+These come with a safety sheath, and they are not quite as compact as folding knives.
 You can’t really keep them in your pockets – a popular way of carrying these knives is around your neck, or just tucked away safely in your favorite backpack.
 With some of these knives, the safety latches will have loops or holes for a carabiner, so be on the lookout for those.

 If you’re getting a sheathed knife, you need to pay attention to the material of the sheath.
 Is it fully waterproof?
 Because if it is not, your knife will get rusty a lot quicker than it should.
 Aim for something plastic and sturdy.
 And in cases where you get nylon or a leather sheath, consider getting something better.